elisescu/tty-share/README.md

 There are several improvements, and additions that can be done further:
   * Update and write more tests.
   * Add support for listening on sender connections over TLS.
   * React on the `tty-receiver` window size as well.
-For now, the size of the terminal window is decided by the `tty-sender`, but perhaps both the sender and receiver should have a say in this.
+For now, the size of the terminal window is decided by the `tty-share`, but perhaps both the sender and receiver should have a say in this.
   * Read only sessions, where the `tty_receiver` side can only watch, and cannot interact with the terminal session.
   * Command line `tty_receiver` can be implemented as well, without the need of a browser.
   * End-to-end encryption.
 Right now, the server can see what messages the sender and receiver are exchanging, but an end-to-end encryption layer can be built on top of this.
 It has been thought from the beginning, but it's just not implemented.
 The terminal IO messages are packed in protocol messages, and the payload can be easily encrypted with a shared key derived from a password that only the sender and receiver know.
-  * Notify the `tty-sender` user when a `tty-receiver` got connected (when the remote person opened the URL in their browser).
+  * Notify the `tty-share` user when a `tty-receiver` got connected (when the remote person opened the URL in their browser).
   * Many other